-2 mechanical, apolitical process but, rather, involves researchers actively engaging with and affect the quality of data collected.
+Meyer and Ward provide useful guidance on integrating theory into qualitative healthcare research but do so by focussing solely on the research design and analysis stages.
+However, data collection is not a mechanical, apolitical process but, rather, involves researchers actively engaging with and becoming a part of the social world they are researching.6 This can bring researchers' characteristics, attitudes and personal beliefs into sharp focus - all of which can ultimately affect the quality of data collected.
 This can be a particularly acute challenge for healthcare practitioners undertaking qualitative research as they navigate and occupy multiple social roles at the same time.
-In this article we build on Meyer and Ward's perspective to demonstrate that theory is also valuable for qualitative researchers as a lens through which to make sense of challenges during data collection.
+In this article, we build on Meyer and Ward's perspective to demonstrate that theory is also valuable for qualitative researchers as a lens through which to make sense of challenges during data collection.